 ©Focus Images Limited www.focus-images.co.uk +447814 482222

-Norwich’s top brass made it clear Daniel Farke was under no pressure to offload his top talent during the January transfer window, but Pritchard is believed to have wanted a return to the top flight after failing to make the grade at Tottenham.
+City’s top brass and sporting director Stuart Webber had made it clear Daniel Farke was under no financial pressure to offload his top talent in the January window.

 • For the latest Norwich City news and opinion follow Group Football Editor Paddy Davitt on the following channels…